- Strength will build you up

 Here’s the simple truth of this verse: If your mind is not staying on God, it’s straying from Him, and it’s easily disoriented by the worries of life.
 Undisciplined thoughts leave room for unfounded arguments that foster fear; however, Christ-centered thinking augments your faith and smothers the fires of anxiety.

 Billy Graham has said, Historians will probably call our era “the age of anxiety.”
-Anxiety is the natural result when our hopes are centered in anything short of God and His will for us.
+Anxiety is the natural result when our hopes are c entered on anything short of God and His will for us.

 Worry and anxiety are expressions of fear and both can be attributed to a sense of lacking or loneliness.
 The next time your mind begins to agonize over thoughts like these, mobilize by taking these steps: